 Shows blended view layers.
-Multiple view layers that are drawn on top of each other with blending enabled are highlighted in red.
+Multiple view layers that are drawn on top of each other with blending enabled are highlighted in red, while multiple view layers that are drawn without blending are highlighted in green.
 Reduce the amount of red in your app when this option is selected to dramatically improve your app’s performance.
 Blended view layers are often the cause of slow table scrolling.

 Color Copied Images

 Places a blue overlay over images that are copied by Core Animation in blue.